What is gastroparesis?

 Gastroparesis can lead to weight loss and not getting enough nutrients (malnutrition).
-It is very important to follow your health care provider’s diet instructions.
+It's very important to follow your healthcare provider’s diet instructions.

 In most cases you will be given a special diet.
 This will have foods that are easier to digest and pass through your stomach.
 You may also be given medicines to take.
 Follow all instructions carefully.